Ken Vandermark: RARA AVIS

 In June 2012, Vandermark recorded Mutations/Multicellulars Mutations, the first album by a newly created ensemble called RARA AVIS, featuring Stefano Ferrian (soprano/tenor saxophone), Stefano Quatrana (piano), Luca Pissavini (double bass) and SEC_ (tape recorder, instant sound treatment).
 The ensemble premiered on April 26, 2013 at Novara Jazz Winter.

 Marker

 Vandermark named his group Marker for filmmaker Chris Marker.
-In addition to Vandermark, the group, based in Chicago, features the much younger musicians Macie Stewart (violin, keyboard), Steve Marquette (guitar), Andrew Clinkman (guitar), and Phil Sudderberg (drums).
+In addition to Vandermark, the group features the younger musicians Macie Stewart (violin, keyboard), Steve Marquette (guitar), Andrew Clinkman (guitar), and Phil Sudderberg (drums).
 Marker's album Wired for Sound was recorded in 2017 and released in 2018, and a second live album was recorded and released in 2018.
 Marker toured in 2018.
-(Since 2017 through 2020, Vandermark and Stewart, often along with Anton Hatwich, Isaiah Spencer, Sima Cunningham, and Liam Kazar (Cunningham), usually participated in the annual winter performances in Chicago of the Yes We Can Band led by Jeff Albert and Steve Marquette, which covers New Orleans rhythm & blues/funk tunes, especially those of Allen Toussaint and the Meters.)
+(From 2017-2020, Vandermark and Stewart, often along with Anton Hatwich, Isaiah Spencer, Sima Cunningham, and Liam Kazar (Cunningham), usually participated in the annual winter performances in Chicago of the Yes We Can Band led by Jeff Albert and Steve Marquette, which covers New Orleans rhythm & blues/funk tunes, especially those of Allen Toussaint and the Meters.)

+Edition Redux

+Edition Redux formed in Chicago in early 2023, featuring, in addition to Vandermark, the much younger musicians (Erez Dessel (keyboards), Lily Finnegan (drums), and Beth McDonald (tuba, electronics).
+Edition Redux's album Better a Rook Than a Pawn, based on compositions by Vandermark, was released in late 2023.
+Their second album, Broadcast Transformer, a collaboration with poet John Yao came out in 2025.

+Edition XL

+An expanded version of Edition Redux, adding in Josh Berman on cornet and Nick Macri on bass, launched in July 2025 at the Jazz Estate in Milwaukee followed by two nights of performances at Green Mill a week later.